 Abstract and key words

 All articles must have a brief abstract that states in 150 words or fewer the major points made and the principal conclusions reached.
 The abstract should not contain abbreviations or references.
 Five key words (for the purposes of indexing) should be supplied below the abstract in alphabetical order.

-The text should be organised into an introductory section, conveying the background and purpose of the report, and then into sections identified with subheadings.
-The normal length for each article should be no more than 7000 words including abstract, references, and tables.
+The text should be organised into an introductory section, conveying the background and purpose of the article, and then into sections identified with subheadings.
+The normal length for each article should be no more than 8500 words including abstract, references, tables/figures and footnotes.
 Please state the number of words in your manuscript on its front page.

 Authors will need to provide 3-5 key ‘key points’ with their submission.
 The ‘key points’ should highlight the key findings of the paper and should be written with a practitioner audience in mind.
 Each key point should be set out in a full sentence up to 15 words long.